Support and Student Information

 Representatives are elected for the sixth form Council each year and meet regularly to ensure sixth form students are consulted upon and able to express their views upon key developments in the school.

-The council also plays a dynamic role in organising sixth form events, including charity fundraisers, talent shows, the and highly anticipated he annual mini Olympics, the leavers’ prom and yearbooks to name a few.
+The council also plays a dynamic role in organising sixth form events, including charity fundraisers, talent shows, the leavers’ prom and yearbooks to name a few.

 If you are New to our Sixth Form

 Each year we have a large number of students who join us from different schools.
-To help these students settle with us, we have a dedicated support tutor, Mrs Kendal, who should be the first port of call for any questions.
-She also plays a large role in ensuring the support continues throughout the year, meeting with individual and small groups of students during Year 12 to ensure they have settled well and that they are gaining the most from attending our sixth form.
+To help these students settle with us, we have a dedicated Sixth Form team together with form tutors who should be the first port of call for any questions.

 Our sixth form students benefit from a pastoral system based on small tutor groups with experienced tutors who support and guide them with focus on the individual.